pythonhealthdatascience/llm_simpy/notebooks/01_methods/01_overview.md

 # Procedure overview

-Our experimental procedure followed four stages: a *setup and model design* (stage 0), an *prompt engineering and code generation* (stage 1), *internal replication* (stage 2), and *evaluation and preservation* (stage 3). {numref}`experiment_fig` illustrates these stages and the activities conducted in each.
+Our study followed four stages: a *setup and model design* (stage 0), an *prompt engineering and code generation* (stage 1), *internal replication* (stage 2), and *evaluation and preservation* (stage 3). {numref}`experiment_fig` illustrates these stages and the activities conducted in each.
 We will shortly describe each stage of the study in detail, but here we provide a high level summary.

 ```{figure} ../../images/llm_study_process_info_graphic.png
 ---